AtlasOfLivingAustralia/ala-name-matching-2/README.md

 into an application is a small thing, without a huge number of dangling dependencies.
 Building the index and other processing is split out into separate modules so that you don't have to drink the entire bottle in one go.

+## GBIF Name Parser Library

+This code uses a modified of the GBIF name parser library that parses phrase names.
+You will need to install this library before compilation.

+Clone https://github.com/charvolant/name-parser and checkout the `phrase-names` branch.
+Install this branch with `mvn clean install`